 The Battle is not when they find the third man — he goes happily with them (probably happy to have some shelter for the night, knowing he’ll be revealed as not the culprit, and that his brother is currently on his way out of the area.)

-The battle is when the men get back to the cottage and have the conversation with the authorities.
+The big struggle is when the men get back to the cottage and have the conversation with the authorities.

 They learn that they’ve got the wrong man, and that they’ve judged the strangers incorrectly.

 The sheep thief gets away because he is respected for his daring.
 The story is passed down as an important part of local history.